Church of the Ascension – Bradley Beach

 A New Parish, A New Era – The Parish of St. Teresa of Calcutta

 On July 1st, 2018, upon the retirement of the last Pastor of Ascension Church, Fr.
 Jerome Nolan, the church communities of the Church of the Ascension, Bradley Beach, and St. Elizabeth of Hungary Church, Avon by the Sea, officially united as one new Parish of St. Teresa of Calcutta.
 Fr.
 Dean A. Gaudio, formerly the Pastor at St. Elizabeth Church, Avon, became the first Pastor of this new Parish community.
-Celebrating the union of our two churches, an Inaugural Mass and Celebration was held at the Church of the Ascension on July 1, 2018; members of both communities as well as representatives of St. Teresa’s Missionaries of Charity were present to prayer for and celebrate the reimagined Catholic presence in our corner of New Jersey.
+Celebrating the union of our two churches, an Inaugural Mass and Celebration was held at the Church of the Ascension on July 1, 2018; members of both communities as well as representatives of St. Teresa’s Missionaries of Charity were present to pray for and celebrate the reimagined Catholic presence in our corner of New Jersey.

 The rich history of both church communities that are now united as the Parish of St. Teresa of Calcutta is and always has been made up of countless families and individual parishioners who have helped to create the wonderful church communities in our Parish.
 Inspired by the lessons, hardships, and triumphs of the past, the parishioners of St. Teresa of Calcutta Parish look forward to a bright new future as we walk hand in hand, united in Christ, doing the Lord’s good work across the Jersey Shore and beyond.